rwang23/LintCodeBook/README.md

 Solution and explaination of lintcode.

-This documents the time I my learning progress of LintCode.
+This note documents my learning progress of LintCode.

 All codes are in java.